abstractking/VEC.artt/DEPLOYMENT.md

 1. **Path Resolution Problems**

-   If you see errors like "Could not resolve '../client/src/lib/thor-polyfills'", the patching script may be using relative paths incorrectly.
-Use the improved patching script which handles module resolution properly.
+   If you see errors like "Could not resolve '../../../client/src/lib/thor-polyfills'", use `patch-thor-devkit-improved.cjs` which fixes these by using direct imports from node_modules.

 2. **Crypto Module Issues**

+   If you see errors related to crypto functions:
+   - Ensure crypto-browserify is installed
-   If you see errors related to crypto functions, ensure the polyfills are properly loaded in the correct order in main.tsx.
+   - Verify polyfills are loaded in correct order in main.tsx
+   - Check thor-polyfills.ts functions match what thor-devkit expects

 3. **Buffer Not Defined**

-   If you encounter "Buffer is not defined" errors, check that the buffer polyfill is properly loaded before any code that uses Buffer.
+   If you encounter "Buffer is not defined" errors:
+   - Make sure buffer polyfill loads before code that uses Buffer
+   - Verify globalThis.Buffer is properly set
+   - Check that 'buffer' package is installed

+4. **Missing Type Definitions**

+   For TypeScript errors, check:
+   - browser-polyfills.d.ts has proper module declarations
+   - Window interface is properly extended
+   - Type declarations for browserify modules exist

 ### Browser Console Errors